pimarc/pms50-gns530/readme.md

 I cannot support here external hardware, software nor liveries.
 Please try without them before requesting support.
 Thank you for your understanding.

-# Current MSFS bugs
-- Waypoint insertion is broken since November update especially if there is an approach loaded.
-I cannot do anything here since it's in the sim's kernel.
-I made a workaround but sometimes some waypoints cannot be added.
-- U-turn bug: The airplane operates a 180° turn to come back to the last enroute waypoint if you activate an approach after the last enroute waypoint.
-I implemented a workaround in this MOD that consists of removing all enroute waypoints before activating the approach.

 # Details
 ## Approach loading and activation
 The original logic for the loading and activating of an approach has been changed.
 Here is how it works now: